-- 1. To explore the impact of the BEI on: - School meal uptake a) - Pupils' attitudes and behaviour relating to school meals and healthy eating - School staff members' and collaborating partners views regarding pupils' attitudes and behaviour, the management of school lunchtime and the sustainability of the approach - Parents/carers views and opinions regarding school lunchtime policies - 2.
-To identify differences in the approach used by pilot schools - To ascertain what worked well or less well
+- 1. To explore the impact of the BEI on: - a) School meal uptake - b) Pupils' attitudes and behaviour relating to school meals and healthy eating - c) School staff members' and collaborating partners views regarding pupils' attitudes and behaviour, the management of school lunchtime and the sustainability of the approach - d) Parents/carers views and opinions regarding school lunchtime policies - 2.
+To identify differences in the approach used by pilot schools - 3.
+To ascertain what worked well or less well